cncf/tag-security/assessments/projects/cni/self-assessment.md

 ### Responsible Disclosures Process

-As documented under the [Contact section of CNI's documentation](https://www.cni.dev/docs/#contact), issues can be reported privately via email to the email addresses listed in the [MAINTAINERS](https://github.com/containernetworking/cni/blob/master/MAINTAINERS) file.
+As documented under the [Contact section of CNI's documentation](https://www.cni.dev/docs/#contact), issues can be reported privately via email to the email addresses listed in the [MAINTAINERS](https://github.com/containernetworking/cni/blob/master/MAINTAINERS) file.\
-There is no publicly available document outlining a standard process for handling/responding to reports.
+Beyond what is mentioned above, the CNI team does not have a defined process for handling/responding to reports.

 ### Incident Response Process

-There is no publicly available document outlining an incident response process.
+The CNI team does not have an incident response process defined.

 ## Appendix